Skip to main content

 The letter must detail the following:

-• Formally ask the VCBB to match town ARPA contributions.
+• Formally ask VCBB to match town ARPA contributions.

 • Complete list of all town contributions and the date of the agreement with each town.